PMO for Financial Sector

 pmo365 helps solve these issues by giving your firm the necessary agility through complete visibility and control of all your activities and processes in your portfolio in real-time.
 We also support you throughout your entire project lifecycle to make sure you are selecting the right projects with the right focus using the right processes and the right people.
 The way we do that is by implementing an effective project pipeline process which ensures the right ideas are being selected, evaluated and converted into projects alongside a benefits management process that makes sure the exact value and benefits of these projects are clearly defined.
 Additionally, we make sure that client feedback loops are in place through apps that make sure their opinions are not only being considered, but are directly influencing project focus and outcomes.

 Some of you may think that this will simply mean additional unnecessary steps.
 But don’t worry!
 We make all of these activities simplified and automated on our platforms so you get all the benefits with minimal effort and training.
-To read more about how we can improve your ICT management, click here.

 As traditional project management methodologies are unable to cope with the unique needs of digital projects, many firms have begun to adopt iterative methodologies like Agile and Scrum.
 However, we understand that many firms have been running under certain methodologies and habits don’t change that quickly.
 We also understand that not all teams can or should work fully based on Agile principles.